timmak/arc-docs/src/md/en/aws/quickstart-setup.md

 # Setup

-You'll need to a Amazon Web Services account and credentials setup on your development machine.
+You'll need an Amazon Web Services account and credentials setup on your development machine.

 AWS Credentials are listed in: